Report: Istanbul bomb suspect killed in operation in Syria - NewsBreak

-ANKARA, Turkey (AP) — Turkish forces have killed the alleged mastermind behind a deadly Istanbul street bombing in an operation in northern Syria, Turkey’s state-run news agency reported on Friday.
+Turkish forces have killed the alleged mastermind behind a deadly Istanbul street bombing in an operation in northern Syria , Turkey’s state-run news agency reported on Friday.

 The man, identified as Halil Menci, was “neutralized” on Wednesday in an operation by the Turkish intelligence agency near the northern town of Qamishli, the Anadolu Agency reported.